tommasoresti/turingjs/README.md

 Simple Turing Machine that accepts states and interact with a given stream

-* `input.txt` contains the stream
+* `stream.txt` contains the stream
-* `states.txt` contains the states
+* `instructions.txt` contains a list of instructions (one per line)

-A state is defined as a string of 5 characters:
+An instruction is defined as a string of 5 characters:

 * current state
 * element read by pointer